Panic Bar Installation Pflugerville Texas - (512)523-4550

 Service Call Mobile locksmith dispatch to your location $29

-Economy Panic Bar Basic exit hardware, suitable for low-traffic areas $145–$195
+Economy Panic Bar Basic exit hardware for lower-traffic commercial use $145–$195

-Standard Panic Bar Durable panic hardware for daily commercial use $195–$285
+Standard Panic Bar Durable commercial panic hardware for everyday business use $195–$285

 Door Closer Add-On Automatic door closer installation with panic bar $85–$150